- Reviewed on Friday, April 19, 2013

 - Reviewed on Thursday, July 29, 2010

-I used WP's American Story 1 & 2.
+I've used several programs from WP: Habitats, Hollows, & Homes; The World Around Me; and American Story 1 & 2.
 I was a little intimidated by the price.
-However, once I got started I understood it has lots of great books and activities well worth the price.
+However, once I got started I understood they have lots of great books and activities well worth the price.
 There is a wide range of topics covered.
 The reading level varied so some were rather easy and others challenging for my son.
-Most were just right and he stayed up nights reading "just one more chapter".
+Most were just right and my kids stayed up nights reading "just one more chapter".

 First, your order arrives in several shipments.
 During the busy season July-Sept many books were back-ordered.
 I had to wait to start AS1 until late October because I was waiting on one of the books used first even though the order began arriving in August.
 There weren't as many back-ordered books for AS2.
 A few of the backordered books arrived direct from Amazon at not extra cost to me.
 Still, you should place your order well in advance to help insure having all the items on time.

 AS1 had a Native American focus which I didn't use.
 In fact I thought it focused too much on what the Natives were doing even without doing the obviously Native activities.
 I wish you had the option of leaving off much of the Native items.
 While learning about Natives is important, this went overboard.
-Still, he had a lot of fun with the readings and activities.
-He enjoyed the 3D maps and journal prompts.
+Still, we had a lot of fun with the readings and activities.
+Both my kids enjoyed the 3D maps and journal prompts.

 AS2 has the African American focus optional.
 I did not order it.
 You still learn about the Underground Railroad, George Washington Carver, and the civil rights movement.
 It was a good balanced perspective.